9001/copyparty/README.md

 * config files (`-c some.conf`) can set additional commandline arguments; see [./docs/example.conf](docs/example.conf)
 * `kill -s USR1` (same as `systemctl reload copyparty`) to reload accounts and volumes from config files without restarting
   * or click the `[reload cfg]` button in the control-panel when logged in as admin

+## qr-code

+print a qr-code [(screenshot)](https://user-images.githubusercontent.com/241032/194728533-6f00849b-c6ac-43c6-9359-83e454d11e00.png) for quick access,  great between phones on android hotspots which keep changing the subnet

+* `--qr` enables it
+* `--qrs` does https instead of http
+* `--qrl lootbox/?pw=hunter2` appends to the url, linking to the `lootbox` folder with password `hunter2`
+* `--qrz 1` forces 1x zoom instead of autoscaling to fit the terminal size
+  * 1x may render incorrectly on some terminals/fonts, but 2x should always work

+it will use your external ip (default route) unless `--qri` specifies an ip-prefix or domain

 ## ftp-server